vinland-technology/flict-obsolete/README.md

 License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
-It assumes every component has a known license state.
+It assumes every component has a known license expression.

 License Checker can also conclude outbound licenses for your component.